 You see, Corredor bought a condo from Westgate Resort in Orlando back in 1984 for $154,000.
-This condo is located just off of Turkey Lake Road a few minutes away from Sea World.
-It’s important to note that Mrs. Corredor does not live in this condo, rather she has family use it whenever they decide to visit Orlando.
+This condo is located just off of Turkey Lake Road, which is a few minutes away from Sea World.
+It’s important to note that Ms. Corredor does not live in this condo, rather she lets her family use it whenever they decide to visit Orlando.

 Gaylord Palms Resort opened in Orlando just minutes away from Walt Disney World in February 2002.
 If you’ve never been inside this place, it is truly stunning.
 Many of the locations underneath the glass dome are modeled after places you can find in Florida.
 One of which is a cabin known as Sawgrass Place.
 Set to look like it just came from the Okefenokee Swamp, this little shack is now filled with terrariums that house critters one can find in murky Florida waterways.